yggilabs/fabalist/README.md

 When you spend ten minutes telling a story, an avatar appears within 30 feet of you.
 Your avatar has no statistics and cannot interact with any objects.
 Any creature with a Charisma Score of 7 or higher, can immediately tell this creature is insubstantial.
 Any interaction with your avatar also reveals its nature.
 Your avatar can take the form of a humanoid or beast of size medium or small.

-Once on your turn, you may move your avatar up to 30 feet to a space you can see.
+Once on your turn, you may move your avatar up to 30 feet to a space you can see or teleport your avatar to a space within 5 feet of you.
 The avatar appears to travel in a way appropriate to its form if you choose.

 Whenever you spend insight, your avatar is empowered until the end of the turn.